pilkch/libansible-vault-cpp/README.md

 - We try to use as much third party code as possible.
 This library is basically just a wrapper around [CryptoPP](https://www.cryptopp.com/) with some glue code to read and write ansible vault files.
 - We use SecureArray and SecureString which clear the array when released, whenever we store sensitive values such as the vault content, password, salt, hmac, key, and iv.

+## Limitations

+- Does not support the Vault ID part of the ansible vault format.
+- Apart from some basic unit tests this is basically untested code.
+It is basically experimental code, do **not** trust it with your secrets!
-- libansible-vault-cpp is *not* a replacement for the ansible-vault tool.
-That is a fully featured tool for working with ansible vault files. libansible-vault-cpp is just a library that can encrypt/decrypt ansible vault files.
+- libansible-vault-cpp is just a library that can encrypt/decrypt ansible vault files, it is *not* a replacement for the ansible-vault tool, that tool is a fully featured tool for working with ansible vault files.

 ## Safer, battle hardened, tested, more sensible options for storing secrets (Use these instead)